Fire Insurance Lawyers in Hamilton and Toronto ON

 Timing is Critical – Call Michael’s Law Firm Today

 At the same time you are trying to get back on your feet and return to normal you will also have to deal with your insurance company and the adjuster (who is appointed by the insurance company).
 There are certain deadlines you are obligated to meet and some policies have time periods within replacement of contents must be effected.

 If you feel pressured to meet deadlines or victimized and bullied by your insurance company, or have even been wrongfully denied your claim, call our Toronto and Hamilton insurance lawyers to fight for you.
-Principal owner Michael Lesage has over ten years’ experience litigating insurance claims cases and brings an aggressive approach to getting his clients what they deserve.
+Principal owner Michael Lesage has over ten years’ experience litigating insurance claims cases and brings an pugnacious approach to getting his clients what they deserve.